Kevin De León to Attend City Council Meeting Days After Scuffle With Activist

-Councilmember Kevin de León plans on attending a city council meeting just days after being involved in a scuffle with an activist at a Christmas event on Friday.
+Councilmember Kevin de León plans on attending a city council meeting just days after being involved in a scuffle with an activist caught on camera at a Christmas event on Friday.

-Kevin de León says what he did Friday night was self defense.
+The meeting, scheduled for 10 a.m., will be the first since the altercation Friday night at a family holiday event in Lincoln Heights.
+De León said what he did was self defense and that he regrets the fact that children and parents had to see what happened.

-He says he regrets the fact that children and parents had to see what happened, but when a screaming activist got into his face and made first contact he had to take action.
+When a screaming activist got into his face and made first contact he had to take action, he said

 On Monday, he released a new video showing himself getting punched in the face.